Gay Meadow: North

-Station End - So-called due to its proximity to the town's railway station.
+Station End - So named due to its proximity to the town's railway station.
 A partially covered terrace, normally allocated to visiting fans, although it was also a home terrace until the 1970s.
 Its capacity, depending on the away allocation, ranged from 1,500 to 2,000.
 Unusually it kept the bottom half of its perimeter fencing right up until its final game, most other stadia in the country having removed theirs following the Taylor Report.
 It was also notable for housing the oldest working football turnstile in the country, although this was only used on rare occasions.
-With the ground closed, the old turnstile sold for £3,050 at an auction staged at the ground on 17 June 2007, to a local Shrewsbury Town fan.
+When the ground closed, the old turnstile sold for £3,050 at an auction staged at the ground on 17 June 2007, to a local Shrewsbury Town fan.

 West

-Riverside Terrace - So-called due to its position on the bank of the River Severn.
+Riverside Terrace - So named due to its position on the bank of the River Severn.
 The Riverside was a partially covered terrace running the length of the pitch, with a refreshments bar situated halfway along the terrace and roof mounted TV gantry (used only occasionally for high-profile matches).
-This part of the ground was where the most lively element of the home crowd were to congregate, with the most vocal of home chanting and support coming from supporters from 'The Riverside' with frequent exchanges with visiting fans often heard.

-Famously, stray footballs were often kicked over this stand into the Severn, to be retrieved by a man in a coracle named Fred Davies, (not to be confused with the manager of the same name).
+This part of the ground was where the liveliest element of the home crowd were to congregate, with the most vocal of home chanting and support coming from supporters from "The Riverside", with frequent exchanges with visiting fans often heard.
+Famously, stray footballs were often kicked over this stand into the Severn, to be retrieved by a man in a coracle named Fred Davies, (not to be confused with the manager of the same name who was in charge between 1993 and 1997).

 South

-Wakeman (or Tech) End - So-called due to the Wakeman School (formerly a technical college) being directly behind it.
+Wakeman (or Tech) End - So named due to the Wakeman School (formerly a technical grammar school) being directly behind it.
 It was an open terrace, with the windows of the school overlooking the pitch.
 This side of the ground along with the Riverside Terrace formed one large standing area for home fans, with movement unrestricted between the two.
 This often resulted in home fans congregating behind the goal on the Wakeman End when Shrewsbury Town were attacking in that direction - leaving the north part of the Riverside Terrace practically empty.
 The combined capacity of the Riverside and Wakeman Terraces was between 3,000 and 3,500 - depending on the size of the away following.